afnog/sse/apache/presentation.md

 We need to tell Apache where to find the certificate and the private key files that we want it to use.

+* Edit `/etc/apache2/sites-available/default-ssl.conf`
-Edit `/etc/apache2/sites-available/default-ssl.conf` and find and modify the `SSLCertificateFile` and `SSLCertificateKeyFile` lines as follows:
+* Find and modify the `SSLCertificateFile` and `SSLCertificateKeyFile` lines to:

 	SSLCertificateFile    /etc/apache2/ssl/server.crt
 	SSLCertificateKeyFile /etc/apache2/ssl/server.key